Save our Trees

-Green Sakthi is a non-profit environmental programme that plants trees, does zero waste and educates local school kids in all things about Mother Earth.
+Green Sakthi is a non-profit environmental programme that grows and plants trees, manages 2 tonnes of waste each day with its Zero-Waste Management Programme and educates local school kids in all things about Mother Earth.
 Based in rural South India and founded by living saint Sri Sakthi Amma.
 Green Sakthi is a collective committed to deepening the relationship between people and nature.

 To inspire children and adults around the world to connect and care for nature through environmental education and hands on experience with the earth.

 Every year, we educate 500 students about the environment with hands on experience with planting and maintaining trees on our 2 school campuses.